aslushnikov/latex-online/README.md

     - `lualatex`
 - `download=sample.pdf` This will initiate downloading of the resulting PDF into the file with the name "sample.pdf"
-- `revision=some_revision_identifier`This will clone the repo with a specific branch, tag or commit identifier
+- `revision=some_revision_identifier`This will clone the repo with a specific branch or tag

 ## Command-line interface